-This Festive and Party Season, be the Cynosure of All Eyes with Stunning Pieces from Platinum EVARA
+This festive and party season, be the cynosure of all eyes with stunning pieces from Platinum EVARA

 Choose from a stunning selection of platinum jewellery pieces from Platinum EVARA’s curated collection for your next special outing:

-Wear these earrings and let the world know who you are.
+Platinum Magical Hurricane Earrings: Wear these earrings and let the world know who you are.
 Crafted in platinum, a metal that stays strong, these earrings stand any given test of time as you do.
-Accentuate your date-night look, or flaunt it with contemporary Indian wear at the next wedding you attend and let these magical earrings do the talking!
+Accentuate your date-night look, or flaunt it with contemporary Indianwear at the next wedding you attend and let these magical earrings do the talking!